bjornmeansbear/sentence-a-day/README.md

 Currently have a static version of this up at <https://www.bjornpaedia.com/> > generally gets updated weekly?

 need to figure out what the best way to save the tiddlywiki for web output is -- just make it a live version? save it all out to static files? both? some third way!?!?!?!?

+## November 2021

+This repo is filling with a lot of other kinds of things — since switching to tiddlywiki, well, there's a lot extra here now.
+I'm trying to figure out how to clean things up, improve things... but I'm not totally sure what to do yet.
+A lot of duplication not a lot of clear thinking, not a lot of long form, fleshed out stuff.
+But a lot of daily rantings still.

+Whew.